Updated: 28th May 2026

-Cloud breaches rarely begin with malware or zero-day exploits.
-More often, they stem from misconfigurations that persist unnoticed - or an overly permissive IAM role, a public storage bucket, or an exposed management interface that blends into a complex cloud estate.
-These issues are silent by nature, but their impact is not.
+Most cloud breaches don't start with malware or zero-day exploits.
+More often, they stem from misconfigurations that persist unnoticed - or an overly permissive IAM role, a public storage bucket, or an exposed management interface hidden in a complex cloud estate.
+These issues are silent by nature, but their business impact is loud and costly.

-As cloud platforms become foundational to digital services, misconfigurations have emerged as one of the most consistent causes of data exposure.
-This article examines why cloud misconfiguration are so difficult to detect, how they translate into real-world breaches, and the technical controls required to reduce risk across hybrid and multi-cloud environments.
-It also outlines how TD SYNNEX supports Partners with visibility, tooling, and skills to operationalise cloud security.
+As public cloud platforms underpin more digital services, misconfiguration has become a leading cause of cloud data exposure and security incidents.
+This article explains why cloud misconfigurations are hard to detect, how they translate into real-world breaches, and the technical controls required to reduce risk across hybrid and multi-cloud environments.
+It also outlines how TD SYNNEX helps Partners improve cloud security with visibility, tooling, and skills to operationalise configuration management and governance.

 Why cloud misconfigurations go unnoticed